 Southern Stars has built a nano-satellite called SkyCube that launched into orbit on 9 January 2014.
 SkyCube was financed by thousands of sponsors and mobile app users around the world.
 It is a global grass-roots public outreach and educational effort whose purpose is to make space exploration accessible as never before.

-We expect SkyCube to be deployed from the ISS into its own orbit by early March, 2014.
-After a 2-3 week "shakeout" period, SkyCube public mission operations will begin.
-The satellite will let you send simple broadcasts - "tweets from space" - that amateur radio operators around the world can hear, and anyone with a smart phone can follow.
+SkyCube was deployed from the ISS into its own orbit on 28 February 2014.
+The first signals from SkyCube were receieved on 27 March 2014.
+When SkyCube becomes fully operational, the satellite will let you send simple broadcasts - "tweets from space" - that amateur radio operators around the world can hear, and anyone with a smart phone can follow.
 You will be able to request images of Earth from the cameras aboard the satellite, using our Satellite Safari app on your iOS or Android device.

 And finally, at the end of its 90-day mission, SkyCube will inflate an onboard balloon.
 The balloon will make SkyCube visible to your unaided eyes, and de-orbit the satellite cleanly through atmospheric drag, ending the mission in a fiery grand finale that avoids any buildup of space debris.